-In January, we discussed the “relevance” factor in determining the discoverability of litigation funding agreements and correspondence with funders.
+In January, in Part I of this post, we discussed the “relevance” factor in determining the discoverability of litigation funding agreements and correspondence with funders.
 (For these purposes, the word “litigation” means adjudicated dispute resolution generally.)
 As we indicated there, efforts to obtain such discovery typically encounter strong objections based on their irrelevance to the parties’ claims and defenses.
 In addition, funded parties have typically opposed such discovery by asserting attorney-client privilege and the work product doctrine.
 In this post, we discuss developing authority concerning whether a party’s (or its counsel’s) litigation-related communications with a third-party funder -- either prospective or contracted -- are privileged or whether they effect a waiver of the attorney-client privilege and/or work product protection.

 The state of the pertinent law and rulemaking is nascent and developing, and so caution is warranted.
 Anyone exploring third-party funding of an arbitration, for example, should recognize the considerable risk of rulings inconsistent with the authorities discussed here.
 However, both rules and caselaw concerning the practical issues are emerging.

 Communications between client and counsel concerning the strengths and weaknesses of a claim or discussing case strategies are protected by both the attorney-client privilege and work-product doctrine.
 Few courts and fewer arbitration-administering organizations have addressed the privilege-related implications of sharing confidential analyses and materials with a third-party funder.
 Most early guidance focuses on whether (a) the disclosure in arbitration of existing third-party funding or (b) the communication of privileged information to a third-party funder constitutes a waiver of attorney-client privilege.